 As for the soft skills, here is the list of the most important ones to acquire and develop:

-Critical thinking is the ability to fairly evaluate the situation and problem and view it from different perspectives.
+• Critical thinking: Critical thinking is the ability to fairly evaluate the situation and problem and view it from different perspectives.
 With the help of this skill, we can analyze, process, conceptualize, and synthesize information in an unbiased way.
+As a result of critical thinking, we get reflections, insights, ideas, as well as experience.
+Functional managers use critical thinking skills to manage risks and challenges and spot issues at work.

-Leadership skills are essential for bringing experts together, guiding them, and motivating them.
+• Leadership: Leadership skills are essential for bringing experts together, guiding them, and motivating them.
 This is a functional manager who makes sure a team is aware of the common goal and their contribution to achieving this goal.
 The best scenario is when a functional manager serves as a role model for the rest of the team working in the same area.
+A functional manager with good leadership skills also knows how to spot the difficulties or challenges a team member faces and respond to them effectively.

-Problem-solving skills help functional managers find the best solutions to problems and challenges that occur on a project.
+• Problem-solving: Problem-solving skills help functional managers find the best solutions to problems and challenges that occur on a project.
 If problem-solving skills are well-developed, they choose the solution by considering its relevance, efficiency, timeliness, and effectiveness.

-A functional manager should know how to distribute their work time, create project timelines for their part of a team, schedule particular tasks, assign roles, etc. By doing this, they make sure that all the deadlines are met, and a project manager receives quality results on time.
+• Time management: Functional managers should know how to distribute their work time, create project timelines for their part of a team, schedule particular tasks, assign roles, etc. By doing this, they make sure that all the deadlines are met, and a project manager receives quality results on time.

 When Do You Need to Hire a Functional Manager?